GaloisInc/ivorylang-org/pages/ivory-reference.md

 setup.
 If not, we recommend [Haskell Platform Core](https://www.haskell.org/platform/).

-First, your project will need a cabal description file so that it can be built as a Haskell project.

 * First, your project will need a cabal description file so that it can be built as a Haskell Project.
 The most important detail for this file is the `build-depends` field.
 This tells cabal that we need the `ivory`,